 In part, it comes down to the same reason that I wouldn’t rewire my own house.
 I could, but it makes more sense for me to spend my time (a very limited resource) doing what I do best (and that isn’t electrical work) and let those that do that thing best, do their thing.
 The fancy word for that is comparative advantage (check it out, it even has math to back it up).
 The idea is that our whole economic system works most efficiently if each party does what they do best and outsources the rest.

-But, let’s look at it from a less theoretical and decidedly more micro standpoint and examine the nitty gritty of the possible downsides to a DIY website.
+But, let’s look at it from a less theoretical standpoint and examine the nitty gritty of the possible downsides to a DIY website builder.
 The lure of free and easy can be strong, but with a complete picture, you may find that the DIY approach isn’t so free, with hidden costs in lost opportunities.

 The Hidden Costs of DIY

-Here are five hidden costs associated with creating your own website.
-When taking these costs into consideration, there is a point at which the upfront savings starts to look like less of a good deal.
+Here are five hidden costs associated with creating your own website using a website builder.
+When taking these costs into consideration, there is a point at which the upfront savings start to look like less of a good deal.

-With today’s DIY tools, you can build a site with no experience using an easy, non-technical interface.
+With today’s DIY tools, you can build a website with no experience using an easy, non-technical interface.
 However, you will be limited by that same interface, making it difficult to make customizations that you may need to best represent your business and serve your customers.
-These builder tools have built in limitations, and so will your site.
+These builder tools have built-in limitations, and so will your site.
 As your business grows, your website will need to grow and adapt with it.
 You will find that you have few options for adding functionality down the road.

 When you use an online, DIY system, who do you call when something goes wrong, you need additional help, or you need information about best practices?
 Having a knowledgeable professional on your side, just an email or phone call away is invaluable when you are trying to create a business asset as important as your website.
 You need someone you can rely on for advice, support, and expertise so that you can focus on growing your business.
 That person is not available in the online support functions of DIY builders.
 You are, by definition, on your own.